jmcnamara/rust_xlsxwriter/examples/Readme.md

 rust_xlsxwriter library.

 The `app_{name}.rs` examples are small complete programs showing a feature or collection of features.

-The `doc_{struct}_{function}.rs` examples are more specific and generally show how an individual function works.
-The `doc_*.rs` examples are usually repeated in the documentation.
+The `doc_{struct}_{function}.rs` examples are more specific examples from the documentation and generally show how an individual function works.

+* app_colors.rs - A sample palette of the the defined colors and user defined RGB colors available in the rust_xlsxwriter library.

 * app_demo.rs - A simple, getting started, example of some of the features of the rust_xlsxwriter library.